jadebono/python_exercises/README.md

 Hints:

-1. If the input data is to be supplied, let it be supplied by the user using an input() function;
+1. In case of input data being supplied to the question, it should be assumed to come from the input() function;
 1. Add input validation.

 Solution: